1.) How do I apply, what is required when applying?

 5.)
 Is there financial aid for MS students?

-No, there is not any financial aid for MS students in the program.
+There is not any financial aid for MS students in the one-year program.
+There is a tuition fellowship and small stipend for students in the more selective two-year program.

 6.)
 How long does the program take?